sgerogia/sgerogia.github.io/_posts/2023-02-12-Scaling-Chains.md

     maximum speed, to [Data Availability Committees][45] (stakes & unstaked) to full on-chain ZK rollups.
     ![Chain storage options](../assets/images/scaling-chains/storage-options.png)
     > Image from [Celestia][46]
+14. <a name="footnote_14"></a>According to [zkSync’s CPO][61], achieving performance on generalized hardware is their “technical moat” and the most closely guarded part of their codebase for the foreseeable future.

   [1]: https://en.wikipedia.org/wiki/OSI_model